MathieuAuclair/MoistyTheBot/README.md

 ## Discord-Bot
-this project is a trial of using discord.js API, firebase hosting service and an attempt to create a deep learning AI that will respond users with sorted answer
+this project is a trial of using discord.js API, I want to create a useful bot that can really help with server management, and include special feature to improve discord use.

 ### TODO
+* fix SQL Injection problem
-* create a discord-bot
+* include a deep learning classifier
-* find a better name for the bot
 * make a refactoring
-* upgrade database
+* upgrade the database
-* create a asking algorithm based on question
-* add learning function
 * create unit test
+* add an event manager for gamejam
+* set a trophy and reward system
-* add a dictionary
+* create a forum manager
+* include user moist profile
-* make server SQL Injection proof
+* make an idea box for users
-* add custom command
 * add a play music feature
-* export database to firebase
+* set a product key manager with patreon
 * let user fill the database with stupid content

-### OPTIONNAL
+### SECONDARY
 * bring the bot on other social network
+* set MC Moisty as Server DJ
 * create a music playlist algorithm
 * create a server management (for discord)
 * create sorting GUI for better management

 #### HELP
 if you're interrested to help in this project, just send me a message by email, and i'll add you to the project!

 ### PRE-INSTALL
 1- create yourself a bot at https://discordapp.com/developers/applications/me